WSL2

 - When running lima using “wsl2”,

-formatted rootfs archive instead of a VM image - Windows doesn’t ship with ssh.exe, gzip.exe, etc. which are used by Lima at various points.
+tarformatted rootfs archive instead of a VM image.
+Standard VM disk images (like.qcow2,.raw, etc.) or.squashfsimages cannot be natively imported by WSL2. - Windows doesn’t ship with ssh.exe, gzip.exe, etc. which are used by Lima at various points.
 The easiest way around this is to run